Ti-roy/Fictional-Language-Generator/README.md

 Whats idea behind it?
 ------
-The general idea is to give API user way of creating unique strings, by allowing them setting frequency for :
+The general idea is to give user an API to create unique strings, by allowing them setting frequency for :
 <ul>
 <li>length</li>
 <li>order</li>